indrekis/cpm_img/ReadMe.md

    1. Open the archive containing the plugin directly in TCmd.
    2. The program will prompt you to install the plugin.

-Settings are stored in the `cpmdiskimg.ini` file in the configuration path provided by the TCmd (usually in the same place where wincmd.ini is located).
+Settings are stored in the `cpmdiskimg.ini` file at the configuration path provided by the TCmd (usually the same place as `wincmd.ini`).
 The configuration file will be recreated with default values if missing or corrupted.

 Binary releases available [here](https://github.com/indrekis/cpm_img/releases).